 Exact scope still to be defined.

-LINE OF WORK: Spatio-temporal forecasting and PV monitoring
+POTENTIAL FUTURE TASK: Spatio-temporal forecasting and PV monitoring

 Spatio-temporal forecasting and PV monitoring; Rodrigo Amaro e Silva, Miguel Centeno Brito, Jonathan Leloux

 Integration of spatially distributed solar times series in forecasting and performance monitoring applications.